sori424/runLLM/README.md

 ### Install Alpa Prerequisites

-* If you want to convert 175b OPT, you'll need 700GB RAM memory.
-350GB disk space.
+* If you want to convert the weight format of 175b OPT, you'll need 700GB RAM memory.
+350GB disk space (singleton) + 350GB disk space (alpa numpy).

 Check your cuda version by `nvidia-smi`.
 ```